programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 The first steps in R will be to load the necessary libraries that will allow R to perform the geographic functions used for this type of analysis.
 In R, you must perform a one time install of the libraries before you can use them.
 After they are installed, you can simply load the library and their functionality will be available.

-To install the packages necessary type the following into your code area.
+To install the packages[^6] necessary type the following into your code area.
 Then, on each line, hit shift enter(PC) or command enter(Mac) to run the added commands:

-    install.packages("ggmap") #spatial visualization[^6]
+    install.packages("ggmap") #spatial visualization
-    install.packages("sf") #helps us work with spatial data install.packages("tmap") #helps create simple choropleths
+    install.packages("sf") # helps us work with spatial data install.packages("tmap") #helps create simple choropleths

 After each "Enter," your console will indicate it is downloading and installing the packages.
 It will complete with: